 Your freight forwarder must be able to deliver all the relevant shipping documents, or you should eliminate them as a candidate.
 Be sure the company can provide certificates of origin, customs and port documentation, as well as shipping and negotiating documentation.
 Check that they can issue approved house bills of lading as well.
 Don’t worry if you don’t know what everything on that list means (that’s the freight forwarder’s job!) but do confirm that they can be provided to you.

+As you can see, choosing a freight forwarder can be a challenge.
 From export documentation, sea freight charges, clearance processes, import duties and taxes, and handling fees, there’s a lot your handler needs to be responsible for.
 If you’re looking for a responsible, established freight forwarder, NEDRAC would be happy to assist you and/or business.
 You can contact us by calling (800) 366-1204 or by clicking here, and we’d be happy to assist you.